rafaelstz/simplesh/README.md

 ## How can you help?

- - Add new commands
+ - Add new commands.
- - Send me some proposals if you miss anything
+ - Send me some proposals if you miss anything.
  - Create issues if you find a bug or missing a feature.